SofteqDG/ios-objective-c-coding-style/README.md

 #define thumbnailHeight 2
 ```

-Public constants of interface MUST be declared as `extern` in the header file.
+Public constants of class MUST be declared as `extern` in the header file.
 You CAN use `FOUNDATION_EXTERN` macro for such constants.

 **For example:**